ChimaChinedum/robofriends/README.md

 # robofriends
-My First project on while learning software development - React To run the project:
+My First project on React while learning software development To run the project:

 1. Clone this repo